Begin Loan Processing:

-Although most lenders must conform to standards set by government agencies, loan approval guidelines vary greatly depending on the terms of each loan.
+Most lenders must conform to standards set by government agencies.
+However, loan approval guidelines vary greatly depending on the terms of each loan.
 In general, approval is based on three main factors:

-- Borrower’s ability and willingness to repay the loan; credit history, etc.
+- The borrower’s ability and willingness to repay the loan; credit history, etc.

 Once your loan application has been received, we will immediately begin loan processing and underwriting.
 We will verify all of the information you have provided, and we shall update all of your financial statements, statements of real estate owned, rent rolls, operating statements, and more.
-If any discrepancies are found, either the processor or your loan officer will troubleshoot to rectify/adjust/clear the matter.
+Either the processor or your loan officer will troubleshoot to rectify/adjust/clear any issues or discrepancies.
 This information includes:

-- What is your ability to repay debts when due?
-Your credit report is reviewed to determine the type and terms of previous loans.
-Any lapses or delays in payment are considered and must be explained in writing via a Letter of Explanation (“LOX”).
+What is your ability to repay debts when due?
+We determine the type and terms of previous loans by reviewing your credit report, SREO, and mortgage statements.
+We consider any lapses or delays in payment.
+You must use a Letter of Explanation (“LOE”) to explain these issues.

-- Is there sufficient value in the property?
-The property is appraised via MAI® (Members of the Appraisal Institute®) appraisers to determine current market value.
-If the subject property is five (5) years old or less, the appraisal will be based upon three valuation methods: Income Approach, Market Approach, and Cost Approach.
+Is there sufficient value in the property?
+MAI® (Members of the Appraisal Institute®) appraiser determine current market value.
+They are the required commercial lender’s choice and are second to none in the industry.
+If the subject property is five (5) years old or less, the appraisal will be based upon three valuation methods.
+These are the Income Approach, Market Approach, and the Cost Approach.
 The appraiser will then reconcile the three valuations to make his final value determination.
-On the other hand, if the subject property is greater than 5 years old, the appraisal will only be based upon two methods of valuation: Income Approach and Market Approach; the appraiser will then reconcile the two valuations to make his final value determination.
+On the other hand, if the subject property is greater than 5 years old, the appraisal may only be based upon two methods of valuation.
+These would be the Income Approach and the Market Approach.
+The appraiser will then reconcile the two valuations to make his final value determination.